shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ## Get ready

-We assume you've already created a New App and chose Symfony in the stack chooser.
+We assume you've already created a new App and chose Symfony in the stack chooser.
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 You should also have a [PHP development environment](/local-development) running on your local machine.

 ### Root path